PROFILE

 Economy*

-Agriculture: Products--rice, corn,
+Agriculture: Products--rice,

-potatoes, soybeans, pulses; cattle, pigs, eggs.
+potatoes, soybeans, cattle, pigs, pork and eggs.

 Mining and manufacturing: Types--military

-metallurgy; textiles, food processing; tourism.
+etc.); metallurgy; textiles; food processing;

-earns hundreds of millions of dollars from the
+hundreds of millions of dollars from the

-sale of missiles, narcotics and counterfeit
+unreported sale of missiles, narcotics, and

 *In most cases, the figures used above are